4 cl of gin

-If you want to add an intriguing herbaceous shade to your drink, drop two tears of Angostura in your Gin and Tonic, and it’ll be even more delicious.
+If you want to add an intriguing herbaceous shade to your drink, drop two drops of Angostura in your Gin and Tonic, and it’ll be even more delicious.

 Gin and tonic with cucumber

-If you want to make it even more remarkable, add a few cucumber slices, which creates a symphony of exceptional fragrances with the tonic water.
+If you want to make it even more remarkable, add a few cucumber slices, which create a symphony of exceptional fragrances with the tonic water.

 Gin Tonic with Grapefruit

-The classy one: add 1/4 of grapefruit juice and one slice to your Gin and Tonic, and it will take an irresistible, zesty nuance.
+The classy one: add 1/4 cup grapefruit juice and one slice to your Gin and Tonic, and it will take on an irresistible, zesty nuance.

 Gin Tonic with rosemary

-One of the best incarnations of Gin and Tonic, the aromatic touch conferred by an ordinary sprig of rosemary will open the gates of Heaven, thanks to the harmony of scents.
+The aromatic touch conferred by an ordinary sprig of rosemary will open the gates of heaven, thanks to the harmony of scents, in one of the best incarnations of Gin and Tonic.
 Close your eyes before drinking.